We add recipes all the time, bookmark your favourites!

 2...
 Once you have revealed the hob screws you will need a medium chisel or VERY big screwdriver to unscrew them.
 They attach to ‘tie rods’ that go right down to the bottom of the Aga range cooker.
 Soak them in WD40 for 24hrs if tight and then try again.
 You may need to tap them round with a hammer and chisel/screwdriver if they still won’t undo.
-If you find that you appear to be moving the whole tie rod with the hob screw then don’t continue; you’ll unmoor it from its base and never get it back in.
+If you find that you appear to be moving the whole tie rod with the hob screw then don’t continue; you’ll unmoor it from its base and probably never get it back in without a LOT more dismantling.
 Ring for advice in this case; more likely with very old cookers!

 3...When you have all 4 hob caps and hob screws removed and safely to one side the hob you may still have sealant between hob and worktop and/or hob and rear tiles/backsplash that needs to be cut with a knife and removed first.

 4...
 Now remove the shroud around the flue if present, it should just lift off.
 Also remove the expansion rings around the hotplate and simmering plate.
 Close the lids onto a thick towel between edge of hob and lid edge (we don't want any enamel damage!).